 Note that the oral communication characteristic of Ghanaian society applies to the university and classroom as well.
 This means that there is less concern with providing consistent, explicit written announcements and more reliance on person-to-person communication.
-Students should cultivate relations with your Ghanaian classmates, professors and teacher's assistants and keep in touch with other students and the Study Center for current information on track as much as possible.
+Students should cultivate relations with their Ghanaian classmates, professors and teacher's assistants and be contact with other students and the Study Center for current information.

+In case of disruption or strikes at the university, which are possible, the International Programs Office at the University of Ghana will attempt to organize substitute classes, lectures and other activities designed to keep students' academic progress on track as much as possible.
 The Study Center also designs programs, activities and may make service learning opportunities available.
 CSU IP students should be prepared to cope with delays, substitute classes, and other departures from normal academic calendars and processes.
 Instead of giving way to frustration, students should exercise patience and ingenuity in adapting to the changes and making the most of the experience.
 Furthermore, students might consider the interruptions a learning opportunity and ask who is striking and why; what organizations or groups are involved; and what is the larger political and cultural context of the disruption.